-4.3 Performance Evaluation through Implementation Experiments
+4.3 Evaluation through Implementation Experiments

 We developed a streaming client in which our PBA is implemented, and verified the applicability of our algorithm by running the application.
-More specifically, we implemented our PBA as an input plug-in of Winamp [10], which is one of major frontends in real-time applications today.
+More specifically, we implemented our PBA as an input plug-in of Winamp [11], which is one of major frontends in real-time applications today.

-We placed the streaming server at Osaka University, which sends audio packets generated by the G.711 or G.728 encoder (the size of the packet and transmission interval are 160 byte, 20 msec and 40 byte 20 msec, respectively).
+We placed the streaming server at Osaka University, which sends audio packets generated by the G.711 or G.728 encoder (the size of the packet and transmission interval are 160 byte and 20 msec for G.711 and 40 byte, 20 msec for G.728, respectively).
 Packets are transmitted via the Internet and transferred to our developed client.
 In the client, the smoothing buffer is adjusted based on the playout delay calculated by our PBA (E-MOS).
 Arrived packets are stored into the buffer and then the client starts playing after the playout interval.
 Figure 5 shows the operation window of our client.